Trustworthy AI in financial technology, customer experience, and operational performance

 - Customer experience innovations using AI and ML techniques and digital platforms.

 The successful candidate will be supervised Dr Barry Quinn.
 Barry leads out on fintech and data science for the management school, and has been involved with industry collaborations valued at over £1.5M.
 Barry holds a professional chartered status from Royal Statistical Society professionally chartered for his work in data science and applied statistics.
 He has extensive experience in PhD supervision.
 Most notably, he supervises industry relevant projects in interpretable machine learning and econometrics, financial machine learning, and financial regulation and risk analytics.
 He also has two new PhD students who are exploring regulatory technology and financial inclusion, ESG fair value analytics.

 The goal of this project is to achieve output with significant impact for the industry partner.
 The successful candidate will liaise closely with key industry stakeholders and have direct industry experience via a work placement.

 The position is fully funded by a CAST studentship fro the Northern Ireland Department of the Economy (DfE).

-Apply online at: https://dap.qub.ac.uk/portal/user/u_login.php and enter the text QMS2021FIN/AIML into the funding field.
-The application deadline is October 31st 2021, with shortlisted candidates being asked to interview shortly after this date.
-The successful candidate would ideally be able to start immediately, but no later than 1st October 2021.
+Apply online at: https://dap.qub.ac.uk/portal/user/u_login.php and enter the text QMS2022FIN/AIML into the funding field.
+The application deadline is September 30th 2022, with shortlisted candidates being asked to interview shortly after this date.
+The successful candidate would ideally be able to start immediately, but no later than 30th October 2021.

-- Candidates who can demonstrate at least 1 years highly relevant work experience. will also be considered. o relevant work experience might include work in one of the following areas: a. advanced statistical analysis b. machine learning and AI c. predictive analytics d. natural language processing e. advanced data visualisation
+- Relevant work experience might include work in one of the following areas: a. advanced statistical analysis b. machine learning and AI c. predictive analytics d. natural language processing e. advanced data visualisation

 - Proficiency in one or more program languages, such as R or Python or equivalent.